pdphilip/elasticlens/README.md

     ],
 ],
 ```
+### Disabling Base Model Observation

-If you would like to disable observing the `Base Model`, then in your `Index Model`, include:
+If you want to disable the automatic observation of the `Base Model`, include the following in your `Index Model`:

 ```php
 class IndexedUser extends IndexModel